smakevkin/govno/README.md

 Hello!
 This is Ansible/Terraform repo for training!
-Sava pidoras!
+Sava klass!
 =================================================================
-Vlad too.
+Vlad net.